roytam1/tenfourfox-history/README.txt

+[ The below is from the Mozilla esr45 tree TenFourFox is originally based on.
+You should consider it primarily of historical interest.
+  See README.md for TenFourFox-specific information. ]

 An explanation of the Mozilla Source Code Directory Structure and links to project pages with documentation can be found at: